watterott/HDMI-Adapter/software/README.md

   The firmware contains different EDID information and the respective data can be changed with the commands for screen width ```ATS7=x``` and screen height ```ATS8=x```.

-  *Note: If you are using a display with capacitive touchpanel the jumpers SDA+SCL have to be opened after the programming.*
+  *Note: If you are using a display with capacitive touchpanel the switch next to the HDMI connector has to be set not to EDID prog. (<=v1.1 jumpers SDA+SCL have to be opened) after the programming.*

 * After the EEPROM programming a computer can automatically detect the adatper with display via HDMI.